masaki-kleinkopf/flashcards-starter/README.md

 - [Masaki Kleinkopf](https://www.linkedin.com/in/masakikleinkopf/)

 ## Technologies Used
--This project was written in Javascript, and utilized Mocha and Chai for testing.
+- This project was written in Javascript, and utilized Mocha and Chai for testing.

 ## Implementation
 This game can be played by following these steps: